Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Experimental Validation

 \subsection{Experimental Results}

-\textbf{Results on the Hard Instance.} We evaluate different methods on the hard tabular instance from \cref{cor:compounding_error} and report their imitation gaps across varying horizons.
-As shown in \cref{fig:reset_cliff}, BC, IQ-Learn (with both TV and $\chi^2$ divergences), and ValueDICE all exhibit imitation gaps that grow linearly with the x-axis $H^2$, precisely confirming the compounding error phenomenon predicted by \cref{cor:compounding_error}.
-In stark contrast, Dual Q-DM and AIL maintain consistently small imitation gaps as the horizon increases, empirically validating \cref{thm:equivalence_ail_q_dm} that Dual Q-DM inherits AIL's ability to eliminate compounding errors.
+\textbf{Results on the Hard Instance.} We evaluate different methods on the hard instance from \cref{cor:compounding_error} and report their imitation gaps across varying horizons.
+As shown in \cref{fig:reset_cliff}, BC, IQ-Learn (with TV and $\chi^2$ divergences), and ValueDICE all exhibit imitation gaps growing linearly with $H^2$, confirming compounding errors predicted by \cref{cor:compounding_error}.
+In contrast, Dual Q-DM and AIL maintain consistently small imitation gaps as the horizon increases, confirming \cref{thm:equivalence_ail_q_dm}, which establishes that Dual Q-DM inherits AIL's ability to eliminate compounding errors.

-\textbf{Results on MuJoCo Tasks.} For MuJoCo tasks, we evaluate two variants of IQ-Learn: the standard IQ-Learn as described in the original paper, and Reg IQ-Learn, which corresponds to the official implementation incorporating additional regularization\footnote{The official IQ-Learn implementation on MuJoCo tasks includes a regularization term in the objective function that is absent from the paper.
+\textbf{Results on MuJoCo Tasks.} For MuJoCo tasks, we evaluate two variants of IQ-Learn: the standard IQ-Learn as originally proposed, and Reg IQ-Learn, which corresponds to the official implementation incorporating additional regularization\footnote{The official IQ-Learn implementation on MuJoCo tasks includes a regularization term in the objective function that is absent from the paper.
 See Appendix \ref{subsec:comparison} for details.}.
-LS-IQ follows Reg IQ-Learn in also incorporating regularization.
+LS-IQ and ReCOIL follow Reg IQ-Learn in also incorporating regularization.
 From \cref{fig:mujoco}, we draw four conclusions.
 First, IQ-Learn and ValueDICE exhibit poor performance comparable to BC, confirming our theoretical prediction in \cref{thm:iq_learn_equivalence}.
-Second, Reg IQ-Learn and LS-IQ achieve substantial performance gains over IQ-Learn through regularization.
-Notably, this regularization shares conceptual similarities with our Bellman constraints, and thus our analysis provides a theoretical explanation for its effectiveness from a fundamental RL perspective.
-Third, Dual Q-DM demonstrates superior performance compared to other Q-based methods, validating \cref{thm:equivalence_ail_q_dm} and \cref{prop:generalization}: the introduced Bellman constraints effectively mitigate compounding errors and enable generalization beyond demonstrations.
-Finally, relative to AIL methods, Dual Q-DM exhibits faster convergence and improved training stability due to its non-adversarial formulation.
+Second, Reg IQ-Learn, LS-IQ, and ReCOIL achieve substantial improvements over IQ-Learn through regularization.
+Notably, this regularization shares similarities with our Bellman constraints, and thus our analysis provides a theoretical explanation for its effectiveness from a fundamental value flow perspective.
+Third, Dual Q-DM demonstrates superior performance compared to other Q-based methods, validating \cref{thm:equivalence_ail_q_dm} and \cref{prop:generalization}: due to the value flow driven by Bellman constraints, Dual Q-DM effectively generalize beyond demonstrations and mitigate compounding errors.
+Finally, relative to AIL methods, Dual Q-DM exhibits faster convergence and improved training stability due to its non-adversarial training.